cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/workflow-templates/Personal Assistant with MCP/README.md

 - "Find contact information for Sarah Johnson"
 - "Update Rick's email to rick@newcompany.com"

-### Multi-Operation Commands
+### 🔄 Multi-Operation Commands
 The true power of this agent is in combining multiple operations:

 **Example:**
 - "Find the contact for John at ABC Corp, send him an email scheduling a meeting for next Wednesday at 9AM, and update his company information to XYZ Corp"

-## Troubleshooting
+## ❓ Troubleshooting

-- **MCP Connection Issues**: Verify the SSE endpoint URL is correctly copied from the MCP Server Trigger node
+- **🔌 MCP Connection Issues**: Verify the SSE endpoint URL is correctly copied from the MCP Server Trigger node
-- **Google API Errors**: Check credential scopes and permissions
+- **🔑 Google API Errors**: Check credential scopes and permissions
-- **Missing Contact Data**: Verify Google Sheet structure matches expected format
+- **📊 Missing Contact Data**: Verify Google Sheet structure matches expected format
-- **Calendar Scheduling Problems**: Ensure date/time formats are recognizable
+- **📅 Calendar Scheduling Problems**: Ensure date/time formats are recognizable

-## Customization Options
+## 🔧 Customization Options

-- **Add Additional Tools**: Expand functionality with other API integrations
+- **🧩 Add Additional Tools**: Expand functionality with other API integrations
-- **Enhance System Prompt**: Modify the agent's behavior and capabilities
+- **💬 Enhance System Prompt**: Modify the agent's behavior and capabilities
-- **Add Error Handling**: Implement notification for failed operations
+- **⚠️ Add Error Handling**: Implement notification for failed operations
-- **Custom Output Formatting**: Adjust how the agent presents information
+- **🎨 Custom Output Formatting**: Adjust how the agent presents information

-## Security Considerations
+## 🔒 Security Considerations

 - Ensure Google API credentials are properly secured
 - Limit access to the workflow to authorized users
 - Consider implementing user authentication for the chat interface
 - Regularly review and revoke unused API access

-## Performance Optimization
+## ⚡ Performance Optimization

 - Adjust memory window size based on conversation complexity
 - Consider using a more powerful LLM for complex tasks
-- Implement caching for frequently accessed information
+- 💾 Implement caching for frequently accessed information
 - Use batch operations when processing multiple items